Digimon Tamers: Runaway Locomon: Release

-The short film was released in Japan on March 2, 2002, as part of Toei Animation Spring 2002 Animation Fair, double featuring with One Piece: Chopper's Kingdom on the Strange Island of Animals film.
+The film was released in Japan on March 2, 2002, as part of Toei Animation Spring 2002 Animation Fair, double featuring with One Piece: Chopper's Kingdom on the Strange Island of Animals film.
 The film premiered on Jetix in the United States on October 2, 2005.

+Discotek Media will release the films on Blu-ray as part of the 2nd film collection alongside the Digimon Adventure 02 movie; Revenge of Diaboromon and the first Tamers movie; Battle of Adventurers.